michaelkeim/sbcontrast/README.txt

 Usage
 -----
 sbcontrast may be run from the command line (set up in sbcontrast.py).
 Enter 'sbcontrast -h' for help.
-It requires only a image fits file to run, however users should also specify a fits file containing masks for genuine sources (via -masks), otherwise no masks will be applied and the reported limit will not be as deep as the true value.
+It requires only an image fits file to run, however users should also specify a fits file containing masks for genuine sources (via -masks), otherwise no masks will be applied and the reported limit will not be as deep as the true value.
 Note that if the header does not contain